 Jami grows considerably fond of Roanna, as well.
 And the rest of the crew adore the young woman.
 The only person who seems indifferent is Damerae.
 He seems to take her flirting seriously, as if Roanna is trying to put a rift between him and his fiancée.
 Actually, I’m not sure they’re engaged.

 To her credit, Roanna soaks up knowledge like a starving sponge.
 When she’s not working or on watch, she’s hopping about the ship, learning from anyone who’ll put up with her.

 I admire that, but beneath her sweet laughter and open smile lies ambition.
 She’s making a name for herself.
 Already some of the crew call her Lady Luck.

 We took port in Arandir this morning.

-Rochesa took to Roanna like they were long-lost sisters or something.
+Tauria took to Roanna like they were long-lost sisters or something.
 I found it unnerving.
 They left in the middle of a feast, the rest of us not a clue what to do.
 When Roanna returned, she had a smugness about her.
-Queen Rochesa demanded that Roanna carry the Starling’s tribute from that day forth.
+Queen Tauria demanded that Roanna carry the Starling’s tribute from that day forth.
 By the saints, I managed to rein in my anger.
-When I questioned Roanna, she said that the words Rochesa shared with her were not to be shared with another.
+When I questioned Roanna, she said that the words Tauria shared with her were not to be shared with another.

 What am I supposed to do with a sailor whose allegiance has been fractured?
 What will happen if I return to Arandir without her?
 I suppose, for now, I shall trust her blindly, but I will always have one eye on Roanna.